 These simple English Pancakes are traditionally made in the UK on Shrove Tuesday (Pancake Day.)
-This is a very useful recipe to have up your sleeve – they take minutes to make and you can fill them with your choice of sweet or savoury fillings.
+This is a very useful recipe to have up your sleeve – they just take a few minutes to make and you can fill them with your choice of sweet or savoury fillings.

 Everyone in my house adores pancakes.
 Whether it’s the thick, fluffy American style pancakes or these thin, lacy French crepes, we love them all.

 Since today is Shrove Tuesday in the U.K., I thought it would be the perfect time to share my recipe for English pancakes.

 what’s the difference between traditional english pancakes and french crepes?

 - English pancakes and French crepes look almost identical and are made in the same way, but English pancakes are slightly thicker than the very thin, lacy French crepe.
 Crepes also usually have rich ingredients in the batter such as cream.

 easy english pancake recipe